midnight85/docker_fs_bench_pma/README.md

-# Docker Storage Driver Benchmark Suite (PMA)
+# Automated Testing of Linux Filesystems Impact on Containerized Environments (PMA)

-Automated benchmarking of Docker storage drivers across different filesystems (ext4, xfs, btrfs, zfs) using containerized workloads.
+An automated system for benchmarking and analyzing how different Linux filesystems (ext4, xfs, btrfs, zfs) influence the performance of containerized workloads.

 ## Features